 So, depending upon the vehicle speed, driving conditions, and load/weight in the vehicle, the EBD calculates the extent of suitable braking force for each wheel.
-The brake master-cylinder then reduces the brake fluid pressure to the front wheels and increases the pressure to the rear wheels until the brakeforce is evenly distributed.
+The brake master-cylinder then reduces the brake fluid pressure to the front wheels and increases the rear wheels' pressure until the brakeforce is evenly distributed.
 Thus, the system applies an equal brakeforce to all the wheels.
-As a result, the driver can bring the vehicle to a dead stop within a short distance and with better control.
+As a result, the driver can bring the vehicle to a dead stop within a short distance with better control.
 Additionally, this system is very helpful while applying the brakes on turns and bends.

 Components of Electronic Brakeforce Distribution system:

 The hardware of EBD comprises the following components which are:

 - Wheel Speed sensors